Early access

 Last‑minute gaps

-Requests land by text or in the book — nothing checks coverage, so shifts get thin fast.
+Requests land by text or scrawled in the book.
+Nothing checks the rota, so a Saturday goes thin before you notice.

 Peak week stress